jsdir/datastored/docs/data_flow.md

   + attribute output (loop)
   + model output (loop)
   + [user output transforms](security.md) (if applyUserTransforms is `true`)

+`input` and `output` are inverses.
+Their transforms should cancel out each other.

 - fetch (options)
   + attribute fetch
+  + model fetch
 - save
   + check for required attributes
   + validation according to attribute rules
+  + model save
   + attribute save